 INFORMATION FOR PATIENTS

 A cataract ( motibindhu) is a clouding of the eye's natural lens, which lies behind the iris and the pupil.
-It is the normal aging process in the eye.
+It is a normal aging process in the eye.

-Cataracts are the most common cause of vision loss in people over age 40 and is the principal cause of blindness in the world.
-In fact, there are more cases of cataracts worldwide than there are of glaucoma, macular degeneration and diabetic retinopathy combined.
+Cataract is the most common cause of vision loss in people over the age of 40 years and is the principal cause of blindness in the world.
+In fact, there are greater number of cataract cases worldwide than the combined cases of glaucoma, macular degeneration and diabetic retinopathy.

 Types of cataracts include: